 We will be monitoring the scheme through:

-- Feedback from residents, users, members, town and parish councils and community boards and committees.
+- feedback from residents, users, members, town and parish councils and community boards and committees

-- Monthly usage and incident reports
+- monthly usage and incident reports

-- Surveys through the Zipp app
+- surveys through the Zipp app

 The trial has been implemented in a short timescale set by the Department of Transport.
 We have engaged with local members, town and parish councils, community boards and committees.
-We have also engaged with disability groups, Thames Valley Police, BTVLEP and local businesses.
+We have also engaged with disability groups, Thames Valley Police, BLEP and local businesses.